• facebook

 How to deal with large email attachments?

-To effectively reduce the size of Exchange database files, the initial step for users should involve relocating or exporting email attachments to a separate location outside the Exchange database.
-This proactive measure will liberate valuable space within the Exchange database.
-Furthermore, various manual methods can be employed to eliminate attachments, tailored to the specific Exchange version in use.
+To reduce the size of Exchange database files, the user’s first step should be move or export email attachments to other location from the Exchange database.
+This action would free some space from the Exchange database.
+Some manual methods to remove attachments in different Exchange versions are:

-Prior to using this utility, it is essential to ensure that the Exchange user account has been granted full mailbox rights over the relevant user mailboxes.
-Next, obtain the ExMerge utility from the official Microsoft website, proceed to install it on your system, and then initiate the application.
-You can effortlessly complete the process by simply following the step-by-step on-screen instructions provided.
+Before running this utility, Exchange user account must be assigned full mailbox rights over the user mailboxes.
+Now, download the ExMerge utility from the Microsoft website, install it on your system and launch it.
+You can just follow the on-screen instructions to complete the process.

 1. Launch the ExMerge utility and click Next till Procedure Selection wizard is displayed.
 Now select Extract or Import (Two Step Procedure) and click Next.